Standard Probate Applications

 - Dealing with any requisition from the Court caused by us

-- Notifying you when letters of administration has been granted
+- Notifying you when Letters of Administration (intestacy) has been granted

-What is not included in standard letters of administration applications
+What is not included in standard Letters of Administration (intestacy) applications

 Example or items of work not included in a standard application for letters of administration include, but are not limited to: